rayenbm04/ai-study-partner/README.md

    Chat • Summaries • Flashcards • Quizzes/Exams • Progress • Study Plan
 ```

 Every student-facing feature reads from and writes back to that same per-subject concept graph, which is what makes this a tutor with memory rather than a chat log.
+Full step-by-step breakdown of both the ingestion side and the retrieval/answer side above, accurate to the current code: [`docs/RAG_PIPELINE.md`](docs/RAG_PIPELINE.md).

 ---